Inventitech/strans/README.md

 Note how `strans` adds the second example and generates a global transformation rule that satisfies all examples given to it.
-Simply having the last FML example would not be enough, because it would miss the case where only two names are available.
+Simply having the last FML example would not be enough because it would miss the case where only two names are available.

 How to Develop